indico/indico-user-docs/user_guide/conference_abstract_submit.md

 Click on _Submit_.

 If the notification options in the Call for Abstracts have been enabled, you, as the abstract submitter, should receive an email  on successful abstract submission.
-By clicking on the abstract’s name, the submitter can see if Reviewers (normally more than one) left a positive or negative review, and if the Abstract has been accepted by a judge.
+By clicking on the Abstract name, the Submitter can see if Reviewers (normally more than one) left a positive or negative review, and if the Abstract has been accepted by a Judge.